equalitie/ouisync-web/content/en-us/faq.md

 How can I connect to the server?
 </summary>
 {{% markdown %}}
-This happens automatically when you share a _**repository**_ with a peer -you don't need to perform any additional actions.
+This happens automatically when you share a _**repository**_ with a peer - you don't need to perform any additional actions.
 {{% /markdown %}}
 </details>